The Widom line in the Ising model on a decorated bilayer lattice: Thermodynamics

-The other term to consider is $S_{\mathrm{dec.}}$, the calculation of which necessitates more discussion.
+We now turn to the other term $S_{\mathrm{dec.}}$, the calculation of which necessitates more discussion.
 This term will be responsible for the first order transition, and for the physics across the Widom line.
 Our approach to the calculation of this term is motivated by a result from the one-dimensional model in Ref.~\cite{chapman2024bifurcation}; the width of the peak in the specific heat was inversely proportional to the correlation length.
 The full details of this approximation are given in \ref{app_ICM}, but we give a brief summary here.
 We define a cluster of spins that has the size of the correlation length; we take the system size $N = \xi^2$, where we use the scaling form of the correlation length for the square lattice Ising model in \Cref{sq_latt_xi} in \ref{app_sq_latt}.
 Within this cluster, all of the spins act in unison.
 This means that we can reduce the whole cluster of spins to just a single, effective spin (in practice we restrict the partition function summation over only these states with $s_i^{(1)} = s_{j}^{(1)}, s_i^{(2)} = s_{j}^{(2)}, \ i,j \in \{ \xi \}$).
 This reduction allows evaluation of the partition function, and hence calculation of the thermodynamics.
-Henceforth we refer to this model as the ``Correlated Cluster Model", or \textit{CCM}.
+Henceforth we refer to this model as the ``Correlated Cluster Approximation", or \textit{CCA}.
+This approximation scheme is primarily motivated by the physics of the model, and provides some quantitative basis allowing the thermodynamics to be studied.
+Of course, these thermodynamics will not be exact but they will serve to illustrate the physics of the phase diagram in \Cref{fig:phase_diagram}.

 One essential feature of the model in \Cref{model_hamiltonian} is the effect of $J_\perp(T)$ changing sign as a function of temperature.
 In \Cref{sec_critcal}, we discussed that this change of sign can result in a first order phase transition between the relative orientations of the two layers.
-We account for this effect in our CCM approximation through the inclusion of a ``mean-field" term.
+We account for this effect in our CCA approximation through the inclusion of a ``mean-field" term.
 The result of this term is that the entropy is different for $J_\perp >0$, and $J_\perp < 0$.
 The expressions for these cases are

 where $M = (1 + m_0^2)/(1-m_0^2)$, with $m_0$ being the magnetisation of the square lattice Ising model ( as given by \Cref{sq_latt_mag} in \ref{app_sq_latt}), and $\varsigma$ is defined as